-In the event that positive cases of COVID-19 require one or more of SUNY Oswego's four dining centers to close for cleaning, the kitchen in Hewitt Hall will open for takeout service for students in need.
-Students will be able to order online and have meals ready for pick up.
+In the event that positive cases of COVID-19 require one or more of SUNY Oswego's four dining centers to close for cleaning, residential students will be reassigned to another dining center for the duration of the time necessary to clean and reopen the affected dining center.
+The kitchen in Hewitt Hall will open for delivery service to quarantine and isolation designated residence halls.
 During that time, the closed dining centers will be cleaned and disinfected according to CDC guidelines and reopened after the Oswego County Health Department approves.
-Students will be notified of the closed dining halls and the availability of takeout meals from Hewitt Hall by campus email, posters hung in the residence halls, and verbal communication from Residence Life and Housing staff members.
+Students will be notified of the closed dining halls and the dining hall they should go to for their meals-by campus email, posters hung in the residence halls, and verbal communication from Residence Life and Housing staff members.